netreplica/graphite/docs/CONTAINERLAB.md

 ## Improve visualization via custom labels in a ContainerLab YAML file

 The visualization we got on the previous step lacks hierarchy.
 Let's fix that by assigning nodes in the ContainerLab topology YAML file to different levels, using custom labels that Graphite understands.
+Read [LABELS.md](LABELS.md) for a full list of labels supported by Graphite.

 1. Open the topology YAML file in the text editor and append the following lines to each `node1-*` definition.